Thiti-Dev/fbcli/README.md

 `pip install fb-cli`

 # Usage
-Just run `python cli.py`.
+Just run `fb-cli` from the command line.
 It is pretty straightforward from there.

 # Features
 * Send and recieve text messages